GuilhermeBuenoMartins/portfolio/java/visit-me/README.md

 ___
 **Status**: Design

-**Narrative**: As a user I want to sign up so that using the application.
+**Narrative**: As a user I want to sign up so that I can use the application.

 **Business Rules**:
 <ol>
- <li> User must sign up without any authentication.
+ <li> Users must be able to sign up without prior authentication.
- <li> Any user who wish sign up must enter:
+ <li> Any user who wishes to sign up must enter:
   <ul>
    <li> Username
    <li> Password